QCrypt/website-2023/README.md

 ```
 to install the dependencies.

-As you might have the right version of npm, you might have to install the node version manager [nvm](https://github.com/nvm-sh/nvm).
+As you might not have the right version of npm, you might have to install the node version manager [nvm](https://github.com/nvm-sh/nvm).
 Then, use
 ```
 nvm install 10.0
 ```

-In the same directory, run `npm start` to watch Sass changes.
+In the same directory, run `npm start` to watch [Sass](https://sass-lang.com/) changes.

-When you are happy with the result run `npm run build` to build the minified version.
-Then commit the theme submodule.
+When you are happy with the result run `npm run build` to build the minified versions of `theme.js` and `theme.css`.
+Then commit to these.

 ### Installing on a new ARM Mac
 node-sass is not yet ported to ARM processors, but there is a work-around described here:
 https://github.com/sass/node-sass/issues/3033#issuecomment-763180778
+TODO: newer software exists now...

 ## Setting up the next year 2024 based on year 2023

 ### creating new repositories on GitHub
 1. create new empty repository QCrypt/website-2024 from the web: https://github.com/organizations/QCrypt/repositories/new
 2. clone the empty repository QCrypt/website-2024 onto local hard drive
-3. clone QCrypt/website-2023 into a temporary directory, remove bulky data like slides and posters, copy the rest over to the empty local website-2024, except the themes subdirectory
+3. clone QCrypt/website-2023 into a temporary directory, remove bulky data like slides and posters, copy the rest over to the empty local website-2024

-6. create new empty repository QCrypt/devfest-theme-hugo-2024 from the web: https://github.com/organizations/QCrypt/repositories/new
-7. The following commands copy the contents and git history of QCrypt/devfest-theme-hugo-2023 into the new repository:
-   - ```git clone QCrypt/devfest-theme-hugo-2023``` into a temporary directory
-   - ```git remote set-url origin https://github.com/QCrypt/devfest-theme-hugo-2024.git```  (or git@github.com:QCrypt/devfest-theme-hugo-2024.git)
-   - ```git branch -M main```
-   - ```git push -u origin main```

-11. in the new website-2024 directory: ```mkdir themes```
-12. ```git submodule add https://github.com/QCrypt/devfest-theme-hugo-2024 devfest-theme-hugo```  (or git@github.com:QCrypt/devfest-theme-hugo-2024.git)
-14. ```cp ../website-2023/.gitignore .```  brings .gitignore along as well
 13. ```git add *```
 15. ```git commit -m 'initial commit'```